MarketInsights/AI/_posts/2020-05-7-Regulatory-Policy-Updates.md

 excerpts: Provided is a collection of information pertaining to U.S. regulatory & policy initiatives since January 2020
 ---

 Futurewei issued a special report in April containing a collection of activities around inudustry regulatory and policy initiatives since the begining of 2020.
 Following is a list of articles in the [report](reports/Market-Insights-SE1-March2020.pdf).
-Some information may be dated.
+See: https://marketinsights.github.io/2020/reports/Market-Insights-SE1-March2020.pdf  Some information may be dated.

 #### Senate Hearing on 5G Supply Chain Security
 #### Promoting U.S. International Leadership in 5G Act